Josh Elliott: CBS

 On March 1, 2016, CBS News announced that it had hired Elliott to serve as the lead anchor for its digital news service CBSN.
 Of the hiring, CBS News president David Rhodes explained that Elliott needed an "outlet", going on to say that "we're going to need from him as much as he can bring in these different areas of reporting and anchoring.
 It's another reason it's the perfect place for him because it's kind of unlimited.
 We have some really hard-working people at CBSN, but we don't have enough of them."

 On February 10, 2017, Elliott announced on-air that he would be leaving CBSN, but stated "knowing how things work around here, I may see you again on Monday morning".
 Elliott had been told by an executive that CBS had desired to place him in a larger role as a field correspondent, under which he would have filed reports for CBS's television news programs.
 However, CBS executives were caught off-guard by the abrupt announcement, and were unaware of any plans for him to be promoted from CBSN.
 On February 13, 2017, Elliott was fired.

 Other work

 Elliott received a local Emmy Award in New York City in 2005 for writing and contributing to Angles on MSG Network and served as one of the co-hosts for Super Bowl XL for Westwood One Sports.
 In 2018, Elliott co-hosted Yellowstone Live on National Geographic Channel with wildlife expert Chris Packham, a four-night event showcasing the Greater Yellowstone Ecosystem with feeds from dozens of live cameras and seven camera crews.

 Personal life

 On July 11, 2015, Elliott married news anchor Liz Cho.
+On June 20, 2025, Elliott filed for divorce from Cho after 10 years of marriage.